Consider these ways to save money on your Disneyland Vacation and see how they can help you enjoy this magical place for less.

+This is my favorite way you can save money on your Disneyland vacation!
 Stores such as Costco offer Disney gift cards for about 5% less than face value.
 Every single bit helps.
 You can then use these reduced gift cards to purchase your Disneyland tickets, meals, souvenirs, and more.

 You can also buy Disney Gift Cards at Target using your RED card.
 By using your RED card, you’ll save 5% on your purchase.

 Don’t forget about Swagbucks!
 Sign up for a Swagbucks account and use it as your search engine.
 You’ll earn Swagbucks and be able to purchase gift cards to places such as Walmart and Target.
 You can then use those gift cards to purchase Disney Gift Cards to help you stay within your budget and save on your Disneyland Resort vacation.

 Disneyland Resort is the home of one of California’s biggest convention centers.
 Because of this, traffic tends to fluctuate when larger conferences are being held.